 Nature is full of blue and green pairings—so it's only right that a deep, earthy green would make our list.
-Taking cues from green fields and blue skies, or mossy ground and deep blue pools, this pairing is pretty much foolproof.
+Taking cues from green fields and blue skies or mossy ground and deep blue pools, this pairing is pretty much foolproof.

 Conventional wisdom be damned.
-It's official: you can pair black and navy.
+It's official: You can pair black and navy.
 Though the old fashion advice steers against it, we've now seen enough stunning spaces to be convinced that navy and black is a very achievable (and surprisingly appealing) combination.
-Just make sure to build a bit of contrast into your design with white or gray space to let the eye rest—and choose a higher saturation shade of navy, to avoid it competing too much with the black.
+Just make sure to build a bit of contrast into your design with white or gray space to let the eye rest—and choose a higher saturation shade of navy to avoid it competing too much with the black.

 What does navy blue put on when it wants to cut loose?
 The answer may surprise you.
 Neon purple brings out a vibrance in this traditional shade that we weren't quite expecting—but now we're really loving it.
-Of course, there are plenty of wild colors to choose from in the wallpaper seen here, but now that the idea is planted, we're more excited than ever to see a color scheme comprised of navy and neons.
+Of course, there are plenty of wild colors to choose from in the wallpaper seen here, but now that the idea is planted, we're more excited than ever to see a color scheme comprising navy and neons.

 Another well-loved pairing that never gets old: navy and gold.
 With this combination, there are myriad ways to make it work—and tons of aesthetics that complement it, from traditional to midcentury to fully modern glam.
 Think of it as the "choose your own adventure" story of color schemes.

-A quick rule-of-thumb for color pairings is to choose one hue that's deep and less saturated (think: blue gray), and one that's light and more saturated.
+A quick rule of thumb for color pairings is to choose one hue that's deep and less saturated (think: blue gray) and one that's light and more saturated.
 This serves as a good example.
 A leafy, verdant hue brightens up classic navy and gives it a more lively feeling we love.

 If you remember this pairing from your childhood Crayola box, we understand—but there's a way to do it that's much more, well, grown-up.
-Bringing in texture and varying shades from the same blue family keeps this primary color scheme from looking too kindergarten—and adds depth to the design.
+Bringing in texture and varying shades from the same blue family keeps this primary color scheme from looking too kindergarten and adds depth to the design.
 A few jolts of primary red are all you need to enliven the look.

 With desert-chic colors like clay gaining popularity in recent years, it's no surprise that navy and terra cotta have become one of our most sought-after color schemes.
 Part of the appeal is that blue and orange are complementary colors, so muted, sandy shades bring a high-powered pop of contrast to this reliable shade of blue—and make it feel a little more trendy and current, too.

 The same complementary color principle applies to orange-y leathers—with an equally enviable effect.
-Choosing leathers with a tinge of red or orange accentuates the contrast with navy and achieves a look that's comfortable, subtly Americana-tinged, and welcoming above all.
+Choosing leathers with a tinge of red or orange accentuates the contrast with navy and achieves a look that's comfortable, subtly Americana-tinged, and welcoming, above all.
 Truth be told, this may be our favorite color pairing to date.